owncloud/music/README.md

 	../vendor/bin/behat

 For the acceptance tests, you need to upload all the tracks from the following zip file to your cloud instance: https://github.com/paulijar/music/files/2364060/testcontent.zip

+### Translation scripts

+The translatable strings are extracted from the front-end files of the Music app proper using the `angular-gettext` module.
+This is installed among other dependencies with `npm`.

+In addition, there are some translatable strings within the back-end code and in the front-end files for the embedded Files player and for the Nextcloud Dashboard widget.
+These are handled using the perl script `l10n/l10n.pl`.
+In addition to the perl interpreter, this script requires the module `Locale::PO` (can be installed with CPAN) and the `xgettext` tool.
+On Linux, the latter should be available with `apt-get install gettext` or similar.
+On Windows, this needs to be installed manually; you can find some pointers for this from https://stackoverflow.com/a/7612773.

+When the tools are setup correctly, all the strings can be extracted from the source codes to `l10n/templates/music.pot` with the command:

+	cd build
+	make l10n-extract

+The music.pot file can then be used to update the language-specific translation file (l10n/*/music.po) as described in https://github.com/owncloud/music/issues/671#issuecomment-782746463.

+Once the translations have been updated in the .po files, we need to generate the final source files used to build the Music application.
+This, again, uses both `angular-gettext` and `l10n/l10n.pl`.
+For this, execute

+	cd build
+	make l10n-clone
+	make l10n-compile

+The step `l10n-clone` above makes copies of some translations to different language codes.
+This is needed because ownCloud and Nextcloud use slightly different language codes in some cases.
+Furthermore, the clouds may support multiple versions of the same language but the Music app currently has identical translation for each of them.

 ## API